 - Health and general wellbeing

 Students are encouraged to self-refer.
 They may also be referred by teachers, parents or other professionals (eg. Doctor).
-The Wellbeing staff also liaise collaboratively with other mental health professionals or community based services where appropriate.
+The Wellbeing Team also liaise collaboratively with other mental health professionals or community based services where appropriate.

 Discussions with students are confidential.
 Each student is treated with respect, without discrimination or judgement.
 When information is shared outside the counselling space this is done with the consent of the student/parent.
 As a team, there are instances where we may discuss our support with others in the team in a peer supervision environment to ensure that we are supporting the student adequately.

 Although our goal is to always have the consent of the student, due to mandatory laws and professional expectations there are times where The Wellbeing Team are bound to share information with others e.g. parents, relevant senior staff, or government agencies.
 These situations include:

 - The student is at risk of harm to themselves or others